About this day

 Programming cells Sara-Jane Dunn, Microsoft Research

-Sara-Jane will describe how mathematics is helping us to make sense of biology, not just through developing techniques to handle the massive amounts of data that emerge from sophisticated experiments, but also by constructing the kinds of abstractions and formalisms that allow us to think about what cells actually do.
+Sara-Jane will describe how mathematics is helping us to make sense of biology, not just through developing techniques to handle the massive amounts of data that emerge from sophisticated experiments, but also the abstractions that allow us to think about cells differently.

 About Sara-Jane Dunn

-Sara-Jane is a mathematician and scientist based within the Biological Computation group at Microsoft Research Cambridge.
+Sara-Jane is a mathematician at Microsoft Research Cambridge.
 Sara-Jane ultimately aims to make cells programmable which could fundamentally transform medicine, agriculture and even the ways we generate energy.

 A Mind for Maths Bobby Seagull, Secondary Maths teacher and PhD candidate

 As a secondary school maths teacher, Bobby helps students of all attainment levels tackle the challenges of his subject every single day.
-Whether you are top of the class, or struggling to keep up with your peers, Bobby explains how to develop your mind for numbers so you can fulfil your mathematical potential.
 In this informative and interactive session dotted with fascinating mathematical anecdotes there will be the chance to answer questions in a (not-quite-university) challenge

 About Bobby Seagull

 Bobby was an investment banking trader, chartered accountant, social entrepreneur and a semi-finalist captain on University Challenge.
-He now teaches Maths at secondary school and is studying for his Doctorate in Education (specialising in Maths) at Emmanuel College, University of Cambridge.
+He now teaches Maths at secondary school and is studying for his Doctorate.